jcheung123/re-stocks/README.md

 ## Accessing the App/Contributions

-- Clone this repo and register for an API key from https://finnhub.io/.
+- Clone this repo and register for an API key from https://finnhub.io/
-- Create a `.env` file and add the following keys: `DATABASE_URL`, `REACT_APP_API_KEY`, and `SECRET`.
+- Create a `.env` file and add the following keys: `DATABASE_URL`, `REACT_APP_API_KEY`, and `SECRET`
 - Run `npm i`, then `npm run build`
-- Start the app in separate terminals by running `npm run start` and `nodemon server`, respectively.
+- Start the app in separate terminals by running `npm run start` and `nodemon server`, respectively